-The TCH process is assumed to be created by the MCH at system start-up and after a map change.
+The TCH Process is assumed to be created by the MCH at system start-up and after a map change.
 There is one instance of the process for every local IC handled by the DCME, according to its configuration data.
 The process uses the following variables:

-- disabled This Boolean variable is TRUE when the TCH/DLC interaction is disabled, otherwise FALSE.
-It is set and reset by arrival of the signals Override and No-Override, respectively (see Note). - dlcon This variable stores the current DLC condition for the IC handled by the process.
-If DLC is "ON" the variable is True, if "OFF", False. - T1, T2, T3, T4 Different timer values used by the TCH process instance. - ti A timer variable.
+- disabled This Boolean variable is TRUE when the TCH/DLC interaction is disabled; otherwise, it is FALSE.
+It is set and reset by arrival of the signals Override and No\Override, respectively (see Note). - dlcon This variable stores the current DLC condition for the IC handled by the process.
+If DLC is "ON" the variable is TRUE, if "OFF", it is FALSE. - T1, T2, T3, T4 Different timer values used by the TCH Process instance. - ti A timer variable.

-NOTE - If the manual override is not implemented these signals do not exist.
-If the manual override is not implemented the variable is always FALSE.
+NOTE - If the manual override is not implemented, these signals do not exist.
+If the manual override is not implemented, the variable is always FALSE.